dualra1n/dualra1n/README.md

 # Recommended Dualboot Versions
 - For devices with A11 SoCs, versions 14.2 and earlier will not boot.
 Therefore, use 14.3 or later versions instead.
-- iOS 13 (only 13.6, 13.7) is supported.
-To dualboot iOS 13, use the ios13 branch.
-Switch to this branch using `git checkout ios13`.
-To return to the main branch, use `git checkout main`.

 # Common Issues